-The Austrian Research Center for Primatology is a research society associated to Affenberg Landskron – a park located in Carinthia, Austria that houses a big group of semi-free ranging Japanese macaques (Macaca fuscata).
-Supported by national and international researchers with various disciplinary and technical specializations, ARCP invites, coordinates, and supervises research projects at the Affenberg with the goal to promote animal welfare and a better understanding of primate behavior.
+Affenberg Landskron – a park located in Carinthia, Austria houses a big group of semi-free ranging Japanese macaques (Macaca fuscata).
+Supported by the University of Vienna and national and international cooperation partners, the Affenberg invites, coordinates, and supervises research projects with the goal to promote animal welfare and a better understanding of primate behavior.

 We attach great importance to show how state-of-the-art research can be conducted in a responsible and humane manner.